somethingindependent/thewright-site/_includes/schedule.md

-Five days of inspirational and educational talks that get you thinking about the nature of real work.
+## Day 1
+- Keynote
+- Welcome party

+## Day 2
+- roundtable
+- panels

+## Day 3
+Insights + keynote & AWARD NITE

 ### Use Google Calendar, iCal, or Outlook?
-Subscribe to the full schedule and make it easy to look up all of the details on-the-go.
+Subscribe to the schedule and make it easy to look up all of the details on-the-go.
 {% assign webcal_url = "schedule.ics" | absolute_url | replace: "http", "webcal" %}

 <a class="calendar-button" href="{{ webcal_url }}">